 - Powdered Sugar Note – The powdered sugar makes the frosting even more stable and creamy.
 If using, start with the mixer on low to avoid a powdered sugar cloud, and turn the speed up as it is incorporated.

 - Using a hand held mixer with whisk attachments, begin to whip the ganache.
 Add the cream cheese chunks one at a time and mix until incorporated before adding the next chunk.
-After mixing in the cream cheese add the salt and powdered sugar and whip until the frosting is light and fluffy.1 to 2 ounces cream cheese, room temperature, 1/4 cup powdered sugar, 1/8 teaspoon salt
+After mixing in the cream cheese add the salt and powdered sugar and whip until the frosting is light and fluffy.1 ounces cream cheese, room temperature, 1/4 cup powdered sugar, 1/8 teaspoon salt

 - Mixer Note – You can also whip the ganache in a stand mixer with the whisk attachment.
 For the smaller batch, a 3-quart mixing bowl will work on your KitchenAid and standard attachments.